Long Term Care Insurance for Seniors

 Who Should Consider Long Term Care Insurance as a Senior?

-The right coverage amount depends on your goals.
-Some seniors want a policy that can pay most of the expected monthly cost of assisted living or home care.
-Others want coverage that reduces the “worst-case damage” to retirement income—so a care event doesn’t force a major lifestyle change for the healthy spouse.
+The right coverage amount depends on what you are trying to protect.
+Some seniors want a policy that can pay most of the expected monthly cost of assisted living or home care in their area.
+Others want coverage that reduces the worst-case damage to retirement income — so a care event does not force a major lifestyle change for the healthy spouse or accelerate depletion of jointly held assets.
+Both approaches are valid; the difference is in how you define the problem the policy needs to solve.

 Why Work With Diversified Insurance Brokers?

 Diversified Insurance Brokers is a family-owned, fiduciary agency licensed nationwide.
 For seniors, choosing long-term care coverage is rarely about finding a “perfect” policy.
-It’s about choosing a plan you can keep, that behaves predictably in a claim, and that protects the retirement outcome you care about—income, assets, independence, or family burden.
+It is about choosing a plan you can keep, that behaves predictably in a claim, and that protects the retirement outcome you care about — whether that is income stability, asset preservation, independence, or reducing family burden.
+Because we work with more than 100 highly rated carriers, we are not limited to a single product line — our job is finding the structure that fits your situation, not the one that is easiest to place.

 We help seniors compare traditional LTC, hybrid designs, and simplified-issue paths when underwriting is complicated.
-We also help families make the policy “fit” by right-sizing benefits, selecting elimination periods that match liquid reserves, and balancing inflation options against long-term affordability.
+We also help families right-size benefits, select elimination periods that match liquid reserves, and balance inflation options against long-term affordability.
+Our long-term care insurance service page is the best starting point for seniors who want a comprehensive overview before requesting a quote.

 Plan Ahead with Long Term Care Insurance